rubensworks/PhD-Thesis/content/generating/methodology.md

 the selection uses a weighted Zipf-like-distribution, where cells with high population values have a higher chance of being picked than cells with lower values.
 The shape of this Zipf curve can be scaled to allow for different stop distributions to be configured.
-Furthermore, a minimum distance between stops can be configured, to avoid situations where all stops are placed in highly population areas.
+Furthermore, a minimum distance between stops can be configured, to avoid situations where all stops are placed in highly populated areas.

 **Edge-based**
 Another stop generation phase exists after the edge generation